MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/cs-iot-installation-setup.md

 1. On the main menu, select **Internet of Things** > **Registered Devices**.

-1. Select an IoT device record to open it.
+1. Open an IoT device record by selecting it.

 1. In the **Category** field, use the search button to find and add the device to a category.